digitalbazaar/bedrock/FEATURES.md

 ### Testing and Continuous Integration Subsystem

-A modular testing subsystem that is capable of running both unit tests and browser-based system tests.
+A modular testing subsystem that is capable of running both backend unit tests and browser-based frontend tests.
 The tests are designed to be run inside continuous integration frameworks to provide constant feedback on code coverage and test status as new changes are made to the software built using Bedrock.

 ### Chained Exception/Error Reporting